mohdqasim02/habit-tracker/README.md

 How to start Tracking ?

-- node main.js add "Jogging"
+- node main.js add "Jogging" "07 may 2023"
-- node main.js track "Reading" showedUp 20
+- node main.js track "Reading" "performed/showedUp" 20
-- node main.js track "Jogging" missed
+- node main.js track "Jogging" "missed"

 How to see progress ?